 Whiplash is an injury that occurs on the neck for a variety of reasons which include moving the neck back and forth rapidly during an accident, trauma, or physical abuse.
-It manifests itself in symptoms such as headaches, stiffness, and pain.
-It is possible to treat the problem in a few days if you seek the relevant treatment.
+It presents itself in symptoms such as headaches, stiffness, and pain.
+It is possible to treat the problem in physical therapy following a few days of the injury to allow any inflammation to reduce.
 Treatment usually includes medication and exercise.

 The symptoms vary from one person to another.
 While others may start to experience the symptoms within a few hours, others may take longer.

 It is wise to consult your doctor for whiplash treatment if you experience more severe symptoms after an accident, physical abuse, or when you get a traumatic injury.
 Getting a diagnosis makes it possible to rule out other problems and get the relevant treatment as soon as possible.